chaosreactor/chaosreactor/apps/docs/docs/chaos-design-system/system-objects.md

 The Library is container for reactors, data sources, and everthing else a user can interact with and create.

 ## AI Providers
 AI providers are organizations that build large language and other AI models.
+Chaos Reactor is targeting [Open AI](https://beta.openai.com/docs/models) and [Stability AI](https://github.com/huggingface/diffusers/tree/main/src/diffusers/pipelines#pipelines-summary) as initial model integrations.

 | Model Version		| Model        		| Provider    		| Type		   		|
 | ----------- 		| ----------- 		| ----------- 		| ----------- 		|